The bios for our new recruits are on their way...

 How it all began...

 My name is Charlotte Rosario.
-I am the creator of the Community Photobooth and the Focus Photo-Journal.
+I am the creator of the Community Photobooth.
 I aspire to call myself a semi-professional photographer, a passionate community advocate, and a young entrepreneur.
-Through my Photobooth, I enjoy the gratification of positive entrepreneurship and seeing others benefit from the support of my wonderful community.
+Through the Photobooth, I enjoy the gratification of positive entrepreneurship and seeing others benefit from the support of my wonderful community.

 Since I was 11, photography had always been a magical way to express my creativity, and my camera worked wonders for my curiosity.
 When 2020 hit and the world seemed to burst at its seams, I truly fell in love with the idea to change the world around me.
 That year, with my camera dangling around my neck, I urged my mother to drive me from corner to corner of the Bay Area.
 While I was only an amateur photographer, I shimmied my way into the action of lionhearted protests, election voting centers, and community volunteer events to not only show my support for the causes but to capture it all in photos.
 I craved the thrill of exploration, photographing the hidden gems, and being amongst other people who felt the same passion as I did for these issues.
 As a result, I started The Focus, an online photo-journal that documents important events, issues, and topics around the community.
 The goal of the photo-journal is to not only open viewers' eyes to the current events in our community but to inspire other amateur photographers to journey into their neighborhoods and involve themselves in these pressing issues too.
 On the Focus, every photo and every photographer has a story.